Teen Namiko Liu graduated from ArtCenter College of Design in Pasadena, California

 In addition, she also teaches painting.

-She launched Paper Engine design studio where she folds, cuts, and paints on paper.
+She launched Paper Engine creative studio where her

 The Museum of Modern Art.